ava-labs/avalanche-docs/docs/apis/avalanchego/avalanchego-release-notes.md

 - Fixed regression where a snapshot could be marked as stale by the async acceptor during block processing
 - Added fine-grained block processing metrics

+**API**

+`platformvm.getCurrentValidators` and `platformvm.getPendingValidators` now include the BLS public key and proof of posession for each validator, if applicable.

 **RPCChainVM**

 - Added `validators.State` to the rpcchainvm server's `snow.Context`